-Students are strongly urged to have a major medical insurance policy.
-International students are required to show proof of insurance before enrollment.
-Information on an insurance policy that covers students may be obtained in the Student Life Office.
-Andrew College provides supplemental accident insurance for all full-time students, but coverage is minimal, and there are exclusions.
+Andrew College provides supplemental accident insurance for all full-time students, but coverage is limited, and there are exclusions.
 This secondary plan is not a health insurance policy and does not provide benefits for non-accident-related injuries or for pre-existing injuries.
-All students are strongly encouraged to obtain health insurance coverage.
 Andrew College does not carry special insurance for athletes.
 All injuries must be reported as soon as possible to the director or coach of a program.
-All injuries that require medical treatment must be reported to the Athletic Trainer located in the Parker Building (Gym).
+All injuries that require medical treatment must be reported to the athletic trainer located in the Parker Building (Gym) in order to complete an accident claim form.
+It is the student's responsibility to complete a claim form for an accident.
+Any injury occurring due to participation in intercollegiate athletics must be reported to the athletic trainer.